The introductory computer exercise using Python and the SUND toolbox¶

 json.dump(out,file, cls=NumpyArrayEncoder)

-Note that different solvers might have different callback defintitions (e.g. callback(x), callback(x,f,c) or callback(x,f,c)).
+Note that different solvers might have different callback definitions (e.g. callback(x), callback(x,f,c) or callback(x,f,c)).
 For this reason, and because we want to give the saved temp files a unique name later, we wrap the callback function with another function.

 Setting up the start guess, bounds and necessary extra arguments